junxit/us-congress-bills-119/bill.md

   - **(B)** an employee of the Administration—
     - **(i)** who teleworks on a full-time basis; and
     - **(ii)** whose rate of pay is calculated based on the Washington metropolitan area rate of pay.
-- **(5)** *Headquarters of the Administration* The term headquarters of the Administration means the building serving as the principal managerial and administrative center of the Administration, in accordance with section 4(a) of the Small Business Act (15 U.S.C.
+- **(5)** *Headquarters of the Administration* The term headquarters of the Administration means the building serving as the principal managerial and administrative center of the Administration in accordance with section 4(a) of the Small Business Act (15 U.S.C.
 633(a)).
 - **(6)** *Pay locality* The term pay locality has the meaning given that term in section 5302 of title 5, United States Code.
 - **(7)** *Rural* The term rural means any area that is not designated as an urban area, based on the most recent data available from the Bureau of the Census.
 - **(8)** *Telework* The term telework has the meaning given that term in section 6501 of title 5, United States Code.